-Alaska offers the visitor a wide variety of activities to do during their trip.
+Alaska offers visitors a wide variety of activities to do during their trip.
 Some are unique to Alaska and other activities are best experienced in Alaska.
 Whether it be shopping for native Alaskan crafts, riding in a dog sled, fishing for halibut, or panning for gold, Alaska will satisfy even the most selective travelers needs for unique and wonderful experiences.
 A common problem most visitors to Alaska face is not finding something to do during their vacation but rather selecting which of the many options they have available to them do partake in during their Alaska Vacation.
 We have selected the most popular activities for people coming to Alaska, but this list in far from being definitive.
 This site is constantly growing and we will add more things to do on your Alaska vacation as time allows.
 Where appropriate we list approximate prices and time required for the activity.
 Some of the activities and excursions listed here can be easily done with no prior planning or preparation.
 Others might require a reservation made months in advance, training, and specialized gear.
-What ever the case we will let you so that you can make the most of your Alaska Vacation.
+Whatever the case we will let you so that you can make the most of your Alaska Vacation.

-To many people gold prospecting is synonymous with Alaska and something they would like to “try their hand at” during a visit to Alaska.
-No matter if you want to a one hour lesson in gold panning, spend a day working gold bearing gravel, or strike out on your own — you’ll find what you need in Alaska to start your gold prospecting adventure.
+To many people, gold prospecting is synonymous with Alaska and something they would like to “try their hand at” during a visit to Alaska.
+No matter if you want to a one-hour lesson in gold panning, spend a day working gold-bearing gravel, or strike out on your own — you’ll find what you need in Alaska to start your gold prospecting adventure.
 To get started you only need an inexpensive gold pan, some knowledge of where to go, and the desire to find gold in Alaska.

 Where to Find Gold in Alaska

 Caribou Creek in the Matanuska River Area (State Property): Access road located at mile 104 on the Glenn Highway.
-Turn onto 800ft long road at the 4’x5′ billboard to parking area.
+Turn onto 800ft long road at the 4’x5′ billboard to the parking area.
 Pans, sluices, detectors, and dredges.
-In 1991, the Alaska State legislature created the Caribou Creek Recreational Mining Area.
+In 1991, the Alaska State Legislature created the Caribou Creek Recreational Mining Area.
 Map and Information on Caribou Creek

 Chugach (National Forest): Located Between Hope and Seward.
 Almost all active creeks, streams, and rivers are open to pans, sluices, & dredges (4″).
 The Alaska Mining Association has written a new guide for the area.
 Chugach Gold Mining Locations

 Dalton Highway: Area on the “Haul Road” between Fairbanks/Prudhoe Bay.
-You can use: pan, pick, shovel, sluice box, rocker, metal detector.
+You can use: pan, pick, shovel, sluice box, rocker, or metal detector.
 You can pan on any Federal stream segments along the Dalton highway south of Atigun Pass (mile 244) but no panning in the pipeline right-of-way (27 feet on either side of the pipeline) and no panning on Federal mining claims without the permission of the claimant.
 Dalton Highway Map

-Eagle, AK (City and State Property): Along American Creek & S. of Eagle, Fortymile Creek along the Taylor highway, and the many tributaries feeding the drainage’s.
+Eagle, AK (City and State Property): Along American Creek & S. of Eagle, Fortymile Creek along the Taylor highway, and the many tributaries feeding the drainages.
 This is the original Jack London country and home to one of the original gold strikes in Alaska.

-Hatcher Pass Recreational Mining Area Located approximately 15 miles northeast of Wasilla off of Palmer-Fishook Road, with recreational mining allowed along the Little Susitna River and tributaries and also with the Independence Mine State Park.
+Hatcher Pass Recreational Mining Area is Located approximately 15 miles northeast of Wasilla off of Palmer-Fishook Road, with recreational mining allowed along the Little Susitna River and tributaries and also with the Independence Mine State Park.
 Gold panning, shovels, picks, and small suction dredges.
 Check with State Ranger on permitting requirements for small dredges.
 Additional Information on Hatchers Pass Recreational Mining Area

 Nome Beach Gold panning along the beach in Nome, Alaska.
 Panning is permitted on the beach east of Nome between town and the Fort Davis Roadhouse (2 miles).
 There is gold in the sands and it’s yours to keep.
 Tour companies will also take you to various panning locales along the beach.